dstmodders/mod-sdk/readme/02-development.md

 ```
 Please use 'make <target>' where '<target>' is one of:

    citest                to run Busted tests for CI
-   dev             to run reinstall + ldoc + lint + test
+   dev                   to run ldoc + lint + testclean + test
-   gitrelease      to commit modinfo.lua and CHANGELOG.md + add a new tag
-   install         to install the mod
    ldoc                  to generate an LDoc documentation
    lint                  to run code linting
-   modicon         to pack modicon
-   reinstall       to uninstall and then install the mod
+   luacheckglobals       to print Luacheck globals (mutating/setting)
+   luacheckreadglobals   to print Luacheck read_globals (reading)
    release               to update version
    test                  to run Busted tests
    testclean             to clean up after tests
    testcoverage          to print the tests coverage report
    testlist              to list all existing tests
-   uninstall       to uninstall the mod
-   workshop        to prepare the Steam Workshop directory + archive
-   workshopclean   to clean up Steam Workshop directory + archive
 ```

 [agile]: https://en.wikipedia.org/wiki/Agile_software_development